SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 .# Abstract

-This document describes the rules for converting an EPP [@!RFC5730] XML message to a JSON [@!RFC8259] message for use with RESTful EPP [REF-TO-REPP-HERE].
+This document describes the rules for converting The Extensible Provisioning Protocol (EPP) [@!RFC5730] XML based messages to a JSON [@!RFC8259] for use with EPP and RESTful EPP[REF-TO-REPP-HERE].

 {mainmatter}

 # Introduction

-The Extensible Provisioning Protocol (EPP) [@!RFC5730] uses an on XML based protocol.
-The EPP protocol is well defined, using XML Schema Definition (XSD) for validation of XML messages, the XSDs are published as part of the EPP RFCs.
-This document describes rules for converting valid EPP XML messages to the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259], for use with RESTful EPP (REPP).
+This document describes rules for converting valid EPP XML messages to the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259], for use with EPP, RESTful EPP[REF-TO-REPP-HERE] and future EPP related protocols and transports.
+The Extensible Provisioning Protocol (EPP) [@!RFC5730] describes an XML based protocol, which is defined by XML Schema Definition (XSD).
+The XSDs are published as part of the EPP RFCs and contain the formal syntax for EPP XML message and provide a method for validation of XML messages.

 # Terminology